zeroLR/rss-summary-workflow/README.md

 ## Todo

-- [ ] Use github to manage ai model provider.
-- [ ] Use github to manage ai model.
-- [ ] Use github to manage ai prompt for each provider.
+- [ ] Use github to manage ai prompt for each model